AnshPKachalia/IntroToIM/Final/journal.md

               <li> Collision mechanism is still a little glitchy
                 <li> I should also add some music
                   <li> Paddle size is a little small.
 Making the game more difficult
+                    <li> Users dont know which controller controls which paddle
       </ol>
       </ul>